Classic Californian beach vibe

 Fin socks are a regulation piece of kit.
 They protect your feet from rub and sharp rocks, as well as keeping them toasty on the early morning sessions.

 If you don’t wear wetsuit socks and want to prevent rub around your heels, it’s worth considering a set of heel shields.
 They make fins comfortable, stop chafe and have different thickness levels to suit the snugness of your fin.

 Don’t let a lost fin ruin the rest of your trip.
 Bag a set of tethers and know you’ll pop up from every duck dive and wipeout with both fins still attached.

 There is a range of sun creams geared specifically for bodyboarding, and we can attest they actually stay on in the water!

 While we can’t guarantee bright blue skies, there’s nothing worse than having to sit out on an epic session because your sun cream washed off yesterday and today you’re painfully crispy.

-- 14 nights of coastal accommodation
+- 7 or 9 nights accommodation

 - Airport pick-up and drop-off on the first and last day of the 14 night trip